data-integrations/google-drive/docs/GoogleSheets-batchsink.md

 Service account json can be generated on Google Cloud [Service Account page](https://console.cloud.google.com/iam-admin/serviceaccounts)

+* **File Path**: Path on the local file system of the service account key used for authorization.
+Can be set to 'auto-detect' when running on a Dataproc cluster.
+  When running on other clusters, the file must be present on every node in the cluster.

+* **JSON**: Contents of the service account JSON file.

 ### Retrying

 **Max Retry Count:** Maximum number of retry attempts.